Bicycle Safety: How to Not Get Hit by Cars

-This quiz was developed by Jim Sheehan, Director of the Ohio City Bicycle Co-op in Cleveland where Sylvia bought her beloved Peugeot bicycle.
-It’s a quiz the store gives to everyone who buys a bike at the OCBC to test their riding skills.
-The OCBC also offers free safety classes.
+Ride Illinois has developed safety quizzes for adult and child cyclists as well as motorists.
+Bicycle safety quizzes should be offered by bike sales and rental organizations to anyone buying or renting a bike.
+Ohio City Bicycle Co-op in Cleveland, where Sylvia bought her beloved Peugeot bicycle, offered a quiz to anyone buying a bike to test their riding skills.
+OCBC also offers free safety classes.
 OCBC is a model of what bike stores should do.
-Members of the San Francisco Bicycle Coalition are planning on encouraging bike rental shops in SF to give renters a quiz and require them to wear helmets.
+Members of the San Francisco Bicycle Coalition are planning on encouraging bike rental shops in SF to give renters a quiz and requiring them to wear helmets.

 League of American Bicyclists

 Find out when and where there is bike safety course near you taught by an instructor certified by the League of American Bicyclists (LAB).
 You can also find on the LAB website links to biking tips and a series of short videos on bike safety.

 The Ultimate Bike Safety Guide